segmentio/segment-docs/src/connections/destinations/catalog/actions-ripe/index.md

 Ripe provides the following benefits:

 - **Be relevant**.
 The Ripe destination understands key events in Segment to identify relevant leads, and shows its widget selectively to them.
 - **Quick integration**.
 Using the Ripe destination is the fastest way to start combining key product events with sales data and start targeting ripe leads.
 - **More control**.
 You can customize the conditions under which the events are sent to Ripe.

 ## Getting started

 > info ""
-> Make sure that you have set up an API key in the Ripe app before you start
+> Before you begin, create an API key in Ripe which you'll use to configure the integration.
-> <add link to API key page in app?>.

 1. From the Segment web app, click **Catalog**, then click **Destinations**.
 2. Find the Destinations Actions item in the left navigation, and click it.